In November 2015, I designed and ran a Knowledge Café for about 100 managers at Johnson & Johnson in Cork, Ireland.

 Each Café had it’s own Café host (who had been briefed earlier as to their role) and a separate topic to discuss triggered by its own trigger question.

-I had a projector, a podium (not that I wanted it) and a lapel mike.
+I had a projector, a lectern (not that I wanted it) and a lapel mike.

 I was introduced by my host Rian McCarthy.